MarcoSchiavello/Trackstry/README.md

 Adds a new song to the songs of the specified artist

 Path params:
-+ artistId (required): id of the artist we want to add the new song
++ artistId (required): id of the artist we want to add to the new song

 Request Body (required) | Type: multipart/form-data: <br />
 + songName | Type: Text: name of the new song